EnrightLab/RMCL/README.md

 Finally the clusters obtained are passed back to R to allow the user to expore gene-expression and Gene-Ontology characteristics of the gene-expression clusters.

+## Dependencies
+### System
+* The MCL package installed and available on the machine

+### R Packages
+* RColorBrewer - plots
+* clusterProfiler - Ontology Analysis
+* AnnotationDbi - Ontology Analysis
+* org.Hs.eg.db - Ontology Analysis, an annotation object for your genome
+* ggplot2 - Plotting Functions
+* gridExtra - Plotting Functions

+## Speed
+The test example provided is a gene-expression matrix with 32675 genes across 65 samples (i.e. a matrix with > 2M entries).
+Correlation analysis and clustering of this matrix typically runs in less than 30 seconds on a recent laptop with a very low memory footprint (<500Mb RAM).

 ## Steps Involved

 1. The user provides a gene-expression matrix or dataframe in R (rows are genes, columns are samples).
 This data is usually normalised.